Hundred Years' Croatian–Ottoman War: Croatian nobility left to themselves

 In 1503, Hungarian king Vladislaus II concluded a seven-year peace treaty with Sultan Bayezid.
 The Ottoman Empire kept the strategically important fortified towns of Kamengrad and Ključ, which separated the Banate of Jajce from Croatia.
 The treaty was renewed in 1511, but with the accession of new sultan Selim I on the Ottoman throne in 1512, all peace treaties were annulled.
 The Banate of Srebrenik was captured by the Ottomans in the autumn of the same year.

 Meanwhile, in Croatia, ban Petar Berislavić continued defending the country against the Ottomans.
 In 1513, he scored a major victory at the battle of Dubica on the Una river.
 He also took part in the 1518 battle of Jajce, but was ultimately killed in an Ottoman ambush at the battle of Plješevica in 1520.

-After Berislavić's death, king Louis II failed to appoint new ban for Croatia, while Venetian diplomats on Budim court even heard him saying that "Croatia means nothing to him".
+After Berislavić's death, king Louis II failed to appoint a new ban for Croatia, while Venetian diplomats in Budim court even heard him saying that "Croatia means nothing to him.”
 Croatian nobility informed of this started negotiating with the Ottomans about becoming their vassal and paying tribute.

 Udbina Castle, seat of Croatian ban Ivan Karlović, as it was in around 1530.
 Depiction from Venetian cartographer Matteo Pagano.

 Finally, as Belgrade fell to the Ottomans in 1521, king Louis appointed Ivan Karlović ban of Croatia.
 Karlović previously served as Venetian Condottiero since by defending his possessions in Croatia, he also defended Venetian lands from the Ottoman incursions.
 He therefore financed defense of Croatia with Venetian money.
 Since he had no use of Hungarian king, Karlović also established contacts with Ferdinand Habsburg who provided some troops for the defense of Croatia.
 His support was limited, as inner-Austrian duchies opposed the permanent stationing of their troops outside the borders of the Holy Roman Empire.
 Ferdinand nonetheless managed to extend his influence in Croatia.In May 1522, after two previous attempts in 1513 and 1514, Bosnian sanjak-bey Gazi Husrev-beg besieged Knin, the old capital of Croatia.
 Although Karlović was preparing a relief force, the commander of the Knin garrison Mihajlo Vojković surrendered the fortress.
 A few days later, Skradin surrendered as well.
 The loss of Knin gave more momentum to the Ottoman advance, while leading role of Croatia's defenses south of the Sava River fell to Bihać.
 Following the fall of Knin and Skradin, Habsburg supreme military commander Nicholas, Count of Salm arrived to Croatia to consult with Karlović about further defense from the Ottomans.
-Karlović resigned from position of Croatian ban in 1524 because permanent state of war against the Ottomans caused all of his possessions to get ravaged, which impoverished him severely.
-At the same time weak king of Hungary (which Croatia was formally part of) provided to him no help whatsoever.
+Karlović resigned from his position as Croatian ban in 1524 because the permanent state of war against the Ottomans caused all of his possessions to get ravaged, which impoverished him severely.
+At the same time the weak king of Hungary (which Croatia was formally part of) provided him with no help whatsoever.